5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools & Materials to make a crystal cage hanging lightTools & Materials to make a crystal cage hanging light

-Start with your first round gold iron basket.
-Use your wire cutters to snip each wire along the top surface to create a rectangular opening, as shown in the image.
+Take the first iron basket.
+Use wire cutters to snip each wire along the top surface, creating a rectangular opening.

 Use your wire cutters to snip each wire along the top surface